jealouscloud/html-compose/doc/ideas/03_code_generator.md

 # Code Generator
-Idea: What if your editor had built in hinting around HTML properties?
+Idea: What if your editor had built-in hinting around HTML properties?

 ## Implementation
 We take information from the HTML spec living document and MDN.